 COVID-19 Vaccine Information for Patients

-NYU Langone is offering patients 6 months and older the COVID-19 vaccine.
+NYU Langone offers patients 6 months and older the COVID-19 vaccine, including updates boosters.
 Here are answers to some of your questions about the safety of the vaccine, how it works, and who should get vaccinated and why.

 How can I schedule my primary COVID-19 vaccination appointments?